 Preparing for the Oral Presentation

 Pick the method of preparing for the talk that best suits your comfort level with public speaking and with your topic.
-However, do some sort of preparation or rehearsal—some people assume that they can just jump up there and ad lib for 7 minutes and be relaxed, informal.
+However, do some sort of preparation or rehearsal—some people assume that they can just jump up there and ad lib for the expected time frame and be relaxed, informal.
 It doesn't often work that way—drawing a mental blank is the more common experience.

 Here are the obvious possibilities for preparation and delivery:

-- Set up cue cards, practice with them, use them during your talk.
+- Set up cue cards, practice with them, and use them during your talk.

 - Write a script and read from it (preferably, occasionally glance at it).

 Of course, the extemporaneous or impromptu methods are also out there for the brave and the adventurous.
 However, please bear in mind that up to 25 people will be listening to you—you owe them a good presentation, one that is clear, understandable, well-planned, organized, and on target with your purpose and audience.

 It doesn't matter which method you use to prepare for the talk.
 Of course the head-down style of reading your report directly from a script has its problems.
 There is little or no eye contact or interaction with the audience.
 The delivery tends toward a dull monotone that either puts listeners off or is hard to understand.

-For some reason, people tend to get nervous in this situation.
+For some reason, people tend to get nervous if they are new to oral presentations.
 Try to remember that your classmates and instructor are a very forgiving, supportive group.
-You don't have to be a slick entertainer—just be clear, organized, understandable, informative.
+You don't have to be a slick entertainer—just be clear, organized, and understandable.
 The nerves will wear off someday, the more oral presenting you do.

 Delivering an Oral Presentation